pgdr/talks/review/PITCHME.md

 * the programmers should be "compatible"
   * personality clashes can disrupt productivity
 * quality improves on complex tasks (not simple)

+> _insights are often found by simply describing the problem aloud_